uptonking/note4yaoo/lib-db-dolt-examples.md

 - https://github.com/cozodb/cozo /MPLv2/rust
   - https://cozodb.org/
-  - A transactional, relational-graph-vector database that uses Datalog for query
+  - A transactional, relational-graph-vector database that uses Datalog for query.
-  - You can now create HNSW (hierarchical navigable small world) indices on relations containing vectors.
+  - a general-purpose, transactional, relational database that uses Datalog for query, is embeddable but can also handle huge amounts of data and concurrency, and focuses on graph data and algorithms.
+  - It supports time travel and it is performant!
+  - you can run a complete CozoDB instance in your browser with wasm

 - https://github.com/knowsys/nemo /rust
   - a datalog-based rule engine for fast and scalable analytic data processing in memory.